lanl/distphylo/README.md

 If the result is a forest, the file contains one Newick record per component.

-You can override the primary filename with:
+User can override the primary filename with:

 ```bash
 --output my_result.nwk